teejaydub/grids/README.md

 ## Current status

-Still under initial development.
-Doesn't do anything useful yet.
+Solves easy-level Sudoku with the single "partition" technique.

 Next to-dos:

-* Implement Sudoku constraints
-* Set symbolsAreChars appropriately
-* Solve a simple puzzle that you can do with successive reduction only.

-* Regression test for loading and solving the test Sudoku puzzle https://click.palletsprojects.com/en/7.x/testing/
+* Regression test for loading and solving the test "easy" level Sudoku puzzle https://click.palletsprojects.com/en/7.x/testing/

+* Better solving
+  * Add more solving techniques and test with harder Sudokus Permutation techniques that operate between constraints Tree traversal, starting with 2-symbol cells
+  * Add Sixy Sudoku puzzle type - should need no further code
+  * Add constraint types for KenKen, KaKuRo
+* Puzzle creation
+* Code improvements
+  * symbolsAreChars: simplify output further?
+Simplify input?
   * Better input error handling
     Its own exception type, with more helpful context and suggestions?
+* Ease of use
   * Allow interactive prompting for initial if it's not provided (or any other missing parameters?)

-Small wishes:
   * Assume `.yml` extension for input files

 ## Concepts

 The input is an initial state called a **puzzle**, consisting of:

-* a **rectangular grid** with given dimensions (currently fixed at 2 but could be generalizable in future)
+* a **rectangular grid** of **cells** with given dimensions (currently fixed at 2 but could be generalizable in future)
-* a set of **possible symbols** that can be placed in grid squares
+* a set of **possible symbols** that can be placed in grid cells
-* a set of **constraints** about how symbols must be placed in squares
+* a set of **constraints** about how symbols must be placed in cells
-* a set of **initial placements**, assignments of symbols to squares.
+* a set of **initial placements**, assignments of symbols to cells.
   Initial placements can be represented as a kind of constraint.

-The goal is to enumerate the possible **solutions** to the initial state; a solution is an assignment of one symbol to each square of the grid that satisfies all the constaints.
+The goal is to enumerate the possible **solutions** to the initial state; a solution is an placement of one symbol to each cell of the grid that satisfies all the constraints.

 Traditional grid puzzles are meant to have a unique solution.